capu-bia/fingerprint-r503-mqtt/README.md

 This is a "binary_sensor", eg. a two position element such as a switch, that turns on when an unknown fingerprint is detected.

-### User detection: detect when a specified user fingerprint is detected
+### Specific user: detect when any fingerprint of a specific user is recognized

 NB: change "main" in ```state_topic``` to match your gate name.